hockeyiscool19/piMap/README.md

 I chose this project for several reasons:

 1. I have found no place more breathtaking than Colorado's Arkansas Valley, ranging from Mt.
 Massive to the Collegiates of the Rocky Mountains.
 I mean that literally.
-Here is a photo of me skating on an outdoor rink in the shadow of Mt.
+Here is a photo I took while skating on an outdoor rink in the shadow of Mt.
 Elbert, gasping for air.

   ![Hockey Image](images/hockey.jpg)